 April 27 @ 3:00 pm - 5:00 pm

-Dona nobis pacem by Ralph Vaughan Williams is a piece about global tragedy, written in the years leading up to the Second World War.
-Vaughan Williams had witnessed the horror of the First World War as a member of the Royal Army Medical Corps, and in 1936, when he was commissioned by the Huddersfield Choral Society to commemorate their 100th anniversary, he took the opportunity to address the rising political tensions in Europe with a deeply-felt warning about the realities of war, and an appeal to reconciliation and communal action for peace.
-Dona nobis pacem sets texts drawn from the Roman Catholic Mass, Biblical passages, an anti-war speech by 19th century British politician John Bright, Civil War poetry of Walt Whitman, and combines them into a prophetic plea for peace.
+As Beach was composing the Canticles, Ralph Vaughan Williams was serving as a member of the Royal Army Medical Corps, driving an ambulance in France and Greece.
+He wrote Dona nobis pacem two decades later, in the years leading up to World War II, having witnessed firsthand the horror of “the war to end all wars.”
+When he was commissioned in 1936 by the Huddersfield Choral Society to commemorate its 100th anniversary, he addressed the rising political tensions in Europe with a deeply-felt warning about the realities of war, and an appeal to reconciliation and communal action for peace.
+Dona nobis pacem sets texts drawn from the Roman Catholic Mass, Biblical passages, an anti-war speech by 19th century British politician John Bright, and the Civil War poetry of Walt Whitman, combining them into a prophetic plea for peace.